pageer/lnblog/README.md

 is contained inside the LnBlog directory, you should move it from the old version to the new one.
 (Note: it is now recommended to keep your `userdata` directory alongside the code direcory, not inside it.)

+Depending on the contents of the updated version, you may also need to upgrade your blog data.
+To do this, go to the main LnBlog site administration page, select your blog from the "upgrade blog" drop-down, and click "Upgrade".
+This will recreate the wrapper script files and perform any updates to the format of the data files.
+Repeat this for each of your blogs.

 License
 =======